 I asked her to come up with a password, which she did while still brushing the chest against me, but at this point I didn’t particularly mind anymore.
 Once she seemed satisfied I clicked the OK button and leaned back, which finally broke our contact.

 “I will approve your application once I get home and I will introduce you to the regulars.
 You should be able to access most of the site.
-For now we should limit browsing it on our PCs, I will look into whether I can get a safe browsing interface on our phones later.”
+For now we should limit ourselves to browsing it on our PCs; I will look into whether I can get a safe browsing interface on our phones later.”

 “Understood.
 What do you want me to look into first?”